 Once you have deposited the fund into this account, regardless of cash or credit source, you can start trading and exchanging various types of investment securities as you want.

-There are various purposes of the offshore brokerage account.
+There are various purposes for the offshore brokerage account.
 But in specific, you can use it for the following common intentions:

 - Investing, holding, and trading stocks, bonds, forex, securities, or other financial instruments;